 What would I do to see you smiling at me”

 It is clear she basically worships Eric.
 She licks the dust off his shoes, groveling around him like a dog.
 She’d give everything she has, jump through every hoop only for a nice look from him.
 Her most precious treasure is a statue of him.
 But she treats her very own father, who at least tries to show some form of care and protection for her, like absolute dirt.
 Not a drop of all this lavish affection is bestowed on him (until the very end where he gives her what she wants in letting her marry Eric, and even then it isn’t really about him).
 Ariel has great “love” (if you can call it that) for this strange man who never did anything for her, yet to her own father will only show blatant disregard for his commands, despise his authority over her and disrespect him.
 Are you getting the picture?
 It’s an attack on the father-daughter relationship.
+Disney wants to crush and fracture the family.
 What Disney doesn’t tell you is rather than happily-ever-after, that is a great way to live an unfulfilling, unhappy life.
 Because when a daughter does not learn to have a healthy relationship with her father before marriage, she goes into marriage at a major disadvantage.
-She doesn’t know how to submit.
+She doesn’t know how to submit or have a servant’s heart.
 She hasn’t learned respect for masculine authority.
 She can’t bend to what her husband wants because her will is too strong, so it results in fighting.
 If you don’t learn how to love and respect and appreciate the father you do have, when you finally get what you want by being in a relationship with another person, you won’t know how to appreciate them for long then either.
 The “love” you feel for them burns out all too soon and you end up unhappily-ever-after.
 Look around us, and the divorce rates are through the roof.
 Because marriage does not work when it does not follow God’s design.

 “To deliver thee from the strange woman, even from the stranger which flattereth with her words; Which forsaketh the guide of her youth, and forgetteth the covenant of her God.
 For her house inclineth unto death, and her paths unto the dead.
 None that go unto her return again, neither take they hold of the paths of life.”
 (Proverbs 2:16-19)